bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+-Semantic HTML is assing naming conventions to elements in HTML code that reflect the nature of the item being coded.
+This is helpful for designers and developers

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+-block starts on a new line and takes up the entire width where as inline allows for items to start on the same line and only takes up the space that is needed

 3. What are the 4 areas of the box model?

+-content-border-margin-padding

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+-cross axis

 5. Explain why git is valuable to a team of developers.

+-Git allows for continuous updates to the codebase and a reference for each version.
+It keeps a neat and tidy record of updates and allows for updates and review from other team members

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.